MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/message-flow-in-the-responder-btarn.md

  If the PIP is asynchronous, each message transmission over the Internet occurs on a different HTTP connection.
 If the PIP is synchronous, each message transmission occurs on the same connection, which the HTTP adapter holds until the process is complete.
 In a double-action synchronous scenario, the responder computer does not send an acknowledgement to the initiator computer in response to the initial request message.
 The response message serves as the acknowledgement.

 ## BTARN Components on the Responder Computer
- As a message flows through [!INCLUDE[btsCoName](../../includes/btsconame-md.md)][!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] on the responder computer, the following components will process the message:
+ As a message flows through Microsoft [!INCLUDE[BTARN_CurrentVersion_FirstRef](../../includes/btarn-currentversion-firstref-md.md)] on the responder computer, the following components will process the message:

 - RNIFReceive.aspx page